SassDude/Object-Oriented-Programming-101/Responsibility-Driven-Design.md

 ### Role
-A role is a refrefect to an objects function.
+A role is a reference to an object's function.
 This can be made use of in its collaborations with other roles.

 ### Responsibility
 All elements in a single module should have responsibility for its own part of the functionality.